Integrin

 Integrins are transmembrane receptors that help cell–cell and cell–extracellular matrix (ECM) adhesion.
 Upon ligand binding, integrins activate signal transduction pathways that mediate cellular signals such as regulation of the cell cycle, organization of the intracellular cytoskeleton, and movement of new receptors to the cell membrane.
 The presence of integrins allows rapid and flexible responses to events at the cell surface (e.g. signal platelets to initiate an interaction with coagulation factors).

 Several types of integrins exist, and one cell generally has multiple different types on its surface.
-Integrins are found in all animals while integrin-like receptors are found in plant cells.
+Integrins are found in all animal cells while integrin-like receptors are found in plant cells.

 Integrins work alongside other proteins such as cadherins, the immunoglobulin superfamily cell adhesion molecules, selectins and syndecans, to mediate cell–cell and cell–matrix interaction.
 Ligands for integrins include fibronectin, vitronectin, collagen and laminin.

 Structure

 Integrins are obligate heterodimers composed of α and β subunits.
 Several genes code for multiple isoforms of these subunits, which gives rise to an array of unique integrins with varied activity.
 In mammals, integrins are assembled from eighteen α and eight β subunits, in Drosophila five α and two β subunits, and in Caenorhabditis nematodes two α subunits and one β subunit.
 The α and β subunits are both class I transmembrane proteins, so each penetrates the plasma membrane once, and can possess several cytoplasmic domains.